 Until recently, the incidents of mental illness when coupled with drug addiction and abuse were relatively unknown.
 It was only when doctors, counselors, and other health professionals began studying the correlation between the conditions that the real problem came to light.
 Those who are suffering from mental illness usually find themselves suffering from addiction and those suffering from addiction often find themselves suffering from a mental illness.
+As we know that it is hard To Give Up Drugs, browse our website https://wnyhealthshow.com/ and get the info about why is it so hard to give up drugs and what are the challenges people normally face?

 While it is unknown whether this relationship is causational or correlational, it is known that there is different a relationship between the two disorders.
 With over 43 million American adults suffering from a mental illness and one in 25 people suffering from a serious mental illness, it is not surprising that suicide is on the rise.
 Out of the 20.1 million people suffering from an addiction, there are about 8.2 million that also suffer from some sort of mental illness.
 When this occurs, it is known as dual diagnosis or a co-occurring disorder.
 Although these figures are already high, you should keep in mind that due to the stigma of mental illness and drug addiction, this is only a fraction of what is reported.